ocadotechnology/bbq/SLI_README.md

 Metric is implemented as a BigQuery query, which uses data about modifications of tables (collected by Census) and data about existing backups.

+### Number of tables not modified since 3 days and which have no equal backup

+This metric is measuring number of tables that were not modified since 3 days and which last available backup does not contain the same data as source.

+Metric is implemented as a BigQuery query, which list all tables where last modification was over 3 days ago and joins them with last available backup using [Cloud Datastore export](./SETUP.md#cloud-datastore-export) and then compare the number of bytes and rows between source table and its backup (collected by Census).

 ## SLI setup

 To measure SLI, please follow all the steps below: